 And of course, school-based health centers only provide care to children with parents'

 written permission.
 Most often, you will have the option to sign a permission form

 at the beginning of each school year saying that your child can get treatment at the

 school-based health center.
 Or you can give your consent on a visit-by-visit basis.

 Many school-based health centers offer care on a sliding scale based on family

 income.
 Depending on the center and your situation, care could be free.
 Most also

-insurance, such as Medicaid, a state-run
+such as Medicaid, a state-run child health

-health center or insurance provider can give you more information.
+or insurance provider can give you more information.